Terentia: Civil war and divorce

 During the remainder of 49 and much of 48 BC, Terentia was once again responsible for managing the family's finances.
 However, now Cicero was displeased with the way she was handling things and he was especially critical of Philotimus' work.
 In Life of Cicero, Plutarch tells us that Terentia was at fault for the lack of funds that Cicero required to pay for his journey.
 Although Plutarch was hostile to the record of Terentia, his account supports a letter by Cicero in which he may be blaming Terentia - someone "he has trusted too much".

 Their time apart and the strained atmosphere of the civil war caused the letters of Terentia and Cicero to become increasingly emotionless and reserved.
-While Cicero was staying in Brundisium, he often found time to write Terentia.
+While Cicero was staying in Brundisium, he often found time to write to Terentia.
 However, his letters were terse and ineloquent, which was unlike most letters between the two.
 The pair had further disagreement over Terentia's will in 47 BC, specifically about what should be left to their children.
 At the same time, Tullia's marriage to Dolabella was going badly as his infidelity and neglect of her became more prominent.
 Cicero avoids blaming Terentia for making the match in the first place (despite Cicero's misgivings at the time), but it is clear that he wishes the decision had been made differently.
 Despite the lack of affectionate feelings and the growing resentment and suspicion of Terentia, Cicero continued to trust her with the administration of their household.

 The strain on their marriage led to divorce in 47 or 46 BC.
 Terentia was around 52 years old at the time.
 According to Hieronymus Stridonensis, Terentia later remarried two times, her second husband being the historian Sallust and her third the writer and general Marcus Valerius Messala Corvinus.
 But Hieronymus lived much later, in the fourth century AD, and his assertions are not confirmed by any other ancient writer.
 Prominent scholars of Roman prosopography such as Ronald Syme refute the possibility of those two marriages (for instance, both actual wives of Messala Corvinus are known).
 She outlived her ex-husband by many years, dying at the age of 103 in 6 AD.
 Susan Treggiari has pointed out that the later historian may have confused Terentia with Cicero's second wife Publilia.